richeaston/log4j-detection/README.md

 Description: Searches ALL locations for .jar files

-Usage: Run powershell or Powershell_ise as an account that has rights to read from the server.
+Usage: Run powershell or Powershell_ise as an account that has rights to read on the server.

 output: will output results to a log file in logs folder